West Mercia Police hails highest level of officer diversity in its history | ITV News

 West Mercia Police say it now has the highest level of diversity amongst officers and staff than at any point in its history.

-The move is all part of the Government's plan to get 20 thousand more police on the UK's road by 2023.
+The move is all part of the Government's 'Be a force for all' campaign, to get 20 thousand more police on the UK's road by 2023, with particular focus on improving levels of diversity and becoming more inclusive as an institution.
+The campaign hoped to attract a wider range of recruits from different backgrounds and with different skills.

 Nelutu Adrian Dobrin is one of West Mercia's newest recruits